ludocode/mpack/README.md

 }
 ```

 Note that no additional error handling is needed in the above code.
 If the file is missing or corrupt, if map keys are missing or if nodes are not in the expected types, special "nil" nodes and false/zero values are returned and the tree is placed in an error state.
 An error check is only needed before using the data.
-Alternatively, the tree can be configured to longjmp in such cases if a handler is set.

 ## The Write API